redhat-openstack/website/source/uncategorized/securing-services-foreman.html.md

 ### Compute

 In both cases (manual or IPA SSL configuration) only ssl needs to be set to true if the Controller node has ssl enabled.
+This is true for both Nova and Neutron compute host groups.

 Be sure to verify that the interface names match the system.